KamrujjamanAkon/IoTivity/README.md

 `IoTivity/out/ios/arm64/debug/`

 ##Sample Applications
-The following two applications show how to use **IoTivity Libs** in iOS application.
+The following two applications show how to use **IoTivity** in iOS application.

 ####IoTivitySimpleServer
 https://github.com/KamrujjamanAkon/IoTivitySimpleServer-iOS